 OICR, in respect of OTB, requires agents to comply with the policies and its procedures and indicate that compliance will be enforced by the Privacy Officer and Information Security Officer and sets out the consequences of breach.
-The policy and procedures also stipulate that compliance will be audited in accordance with the policy on Logging and Security Audits.
+The policy and procedures also stipulate that compliance will be audited in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit.
 The Information Security Officer will assume primary responsibility in ensuring regular and timely completion of security audits.